twitter-archive/clockworkraven/README.md

        If you can't use an LDAP server, you can configure Clockwork Raven to use "password authentication," which will allow you to manually create accounts.
-Copy config/auth.example_password.yml to config/auth.yml.
+Copy `config/auth.example_password.yml` to `config/auth.yml`.
 Then,
-       you can create accounts by running "rake users:add" and change passwords with "rake users:change_password".
+       you can create accounts by running "rake users:add" and change passwords with `rake users:change_password`.
 Note that you will need to set up your database (explained below) before using these rake tasks.
 4. Set up the database.
-If the databases you configured Clockwork Raven to use in config/database.yml do not exist, run `rake db:create` to create them.
+If the databases you configured Clockwork Raven to use in `config/database.yml` do not exist, run `rake db:create` to create them.
    Then, run `rake db:structure:load` to load the database structure into your database.
 5. Start up the background workers.
 Just